Are Your Hands Going Numb?

 You’re also at high risk of getting carpal tunnel syndrome if you:

-Whichever reason brought the carpal tunnel syndrome, the reason you have numb hands is because the median nerve inside your wrist joint is trapped and pinched (or crushed) by swollen tendons.
+Whichever reason brought the carpal tunnel syndrome, it results in numb hands because the median nerve inside your wrist joint is trapped and pinched (or crushed) by swollen tendons.

 The tendons are swollen due to irritation caused by